-- The CEOP approved 'Hector's World' will be used to teach younger children about esafety and the SMART Crew for the older children. - In lessons where Internet Access is pre-planned, students are guided to sites checked as suitable for their use and processes are in place for dealing with any unsuitable material that is found in internet searches.
-Staff pre check any searches. - Where students are allowed to freely search the internet, e.g. using search engines, staff are vigilant in monitoring the content of the websites the young people visit and encourage students to use specific search terms to reduce the likelihood of coming across unsuitable material. - Students are taught to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Students are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet.
+- The CEOP approved 'Hector's World' can be used to teach younger children about e-safety and the SMART Crew for the older children as well as other materials from safer internet websites. - In lessons where Internet Access is pre-planned, students are guided to sites checked as suitable for their use and processes are in place for dealing with any unsuitable material that is found in internet searches.
+Staff pre check any searches and Students are reminded of what to do in the unlikely event of accessing any inappropriate material.

+- Where students are allowed to freely search the internet swiggle (a child friendly search engine) is used to limit any inappropriate searches whether meant or accidental.
+Staff are vigilant in monitoring the content of the websites the young people visit and encourage students to use specific search terms to reduce the likelihood of coming across unsuitable material. - Students are taught to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Students are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet.